ckeditor/ckeditor5/docs/getting-started/setup/loading-cdn-resources.md

 	}
 </style>

-Here's an example showing all the available options:
+Here is an example showing all the available options:

 ```javascript
 {